.jpg)

-How much attention do you actually pay to questions?
+How much attention do YOU actually pay to questions?
 Check out this BRIEF QUIZ from Teaching as a Subversive Activity by Neil Postman and Charles Weingartner (New York: Dell, 1969).
 It's a great tool to use with students, too.

 Some say questioning is a science.
 Dennis Palmer Wolf says it's an art.
-Check out this link on "The Art of Questioning":
+Check out her piece, "The Art of Questioning."
+Here's another helpful article: "Teaching Students to Ask Their Own Questions" by Dan Rothstein and Luz Santana.

-Here are some handouts (in the Download Zone) that you can use with readings to engage students in higher-level thinking.
+When READING, use these handouts (in the Download Zone) to engage students in higher-level thinking....

 For annotation: